 There are three main ways that women can be treated for their estrogen dominance symptoms.
 Estrogen dominance symptoms can either be treated with healthy lifestyle changes, natural herbal treatments, or medications.
 Women should use each treatment depending on the severity of their symptoms.
 For example, if women only have mild estrogen dominance symptoms they should make natural lifestyle changes before using prescribed medications.
 However, the risks associated with prescribed medications, such as hormone replacement therapy (HRT), may be worth it for women who suffer from severe hormonal imbalance symptoms.

-Click here for more information about estrogen imbalance and treating the adverse signs and symptoms of menopause.
+Click here for more information about lowering estrogen levels and treating the adverse signs and symptoms of menopause.